brittafiore/DataScienceStudies/Community level data science.md

 Other participants have come to the data science incubator hoping to gain new skills and learn new tools or systems they can take back to their labs or collaborative research groups in order to optimize their workflow.
 For one participant, it was about using the tools and techniques learned in the incubator for automating an existing workflow that involved processing files manually.
 For another participant it was about bringing a more seamless and transparent workflow to their lab using Git.
 In the words of this participant:

 >**What I'd like to do is build a better infrastructure.** Programming is on Git, so I can look at [lab member’s] programs.
 I can download them.
 I can check them. [....]
 "Do I trust this code?
 Do I not trust this code?
 How much is this a bunch of hacks?
 How much is this tidy code?" [....]
 I knew I wanted to start using Git.
-I did not use Git, so then moving [the] lab over and doing it, [when you] don't even know how to use it yourself, it's just never ever going to work.”
+I did not use Git, so then moving [the] lab over and doing it, [when you] don't even know how to use it yourself, it's just never ever going to work.

 What was important about this person’s data science incubator experience was the acquisition of new skills and tools that would allow her to streamline and optimize work routines across a team of faculty and student researchers.
 For a number of participants, it is not necessarily about scientific advancement in the short term; rather it is about investing in scientific advancement and productivity in the long term.
 This perspective foregrounds the potential for community-level data science to influence the sphere of the laboratory.